Infineon/btsdk-host-apps-bt-ble/README.md

 - LE: anc, ans, hrc, hrs, bac, bas, le\_coc
 - RFCOMM: pbap\_client, map\_client, opp\_server

-Any embedded app that configures traces over WICED HCI would also need to use the ClientControl app to view traces in the BTSpy utility.
+Any embedded app that configures traces over AIROC&#8482; HCI would also need to use the ClientControl app to view traces in the BTSpy utility.

 Supported OS: Windows, Linux, and Android.